TravelBits β€” Destinations explored through stories, not checklists.

 What’s the best time to visit Kuala Lumpur?

-How expensive is Kuala Lumpur for travelers?
+Is Kuala Lumpur safe for travelers?

-Do I need cash, or is Kuala Lumpur card-friendly?
+Do I need cash or is Kuala Lumpur card-friendly?

 The World